Legal Professionals Standing By 24/7

 4. State Disability Insurance Benefits

-5. SDI vs Workers’ Comp
+5. SDI vs. Workers’ Comp

 Unemployment is a benefit you receive when you get fired for reasons other than injury or illness.
 If you have been laid off, maybe lost your job in a reduction-in-force (RIF), or got “downsized” for economic reasons, you are a good candidate for unemployment benefits.

-The second type of benefit is State Disability Insurance, which is typically a paid benefit if you are off of work for non-industrial reasons.
+The second type of benefit is State Disability Insurance, a paid benefit if you are off of work for non-industrial reasons.
 For example, if you were to develop cancer or were in a car accident outside work, it had nothing to do with your job.
 However, you won't be able to perform your working tasks.
 So, in this case, you may be eligible for State Disability Insurance.

-If you didn't have a private long-term or short-term disability policy, you could actually apply for State Disability insurance.
+If you didn't have a private long-term or short-term disability policy, you could apply for State Disability insurance.

 The California State Disability Insurance (SDI) is a short-term public insurance program run by California's Employment Development Department (EDD).
 SDI pays you about 55% of what you used to make at work if you: